 - High usage costs: You must restore data before it can be used.
 Large amounts of bandwidth, disk I/O resources, and CPU resources are required to restore large amounts of data.
 Restoration is costly and extends data recovery time objectives (RTOs) to hours.

 DBS provides a complete sandbox solution for MySQL and Oracle databases based on CDM.
-Solutions for other database types are to be released soon.

 - MySQL sandbox instance: DBS provides storage and computing resources for MySQL sandbox instances and hosts the service process of instances.
 You can remotely access your database instances.